Eastern Express

-Before Ankara-Istanbul high-speed train project, the train ran between Istanbul and Kars.
+Until the Ankara–Istanbul high-speed railway project, the train ran between Istanbul and Kars.

 Due to the increasing popularity of the train, TCDD Taşımacılık added a second train named the Touristic Eastern Express.
 This new train operates three times a week with fewer stops and costs more than the regular Eastern Express train.
-The Touristic Eastern Express was inaugurated on 29 May 2019 from Ankara.
+The Touristic Eastern Express was inaugurated in 2019 from Ankara.

 History

 During the 1930s, railway construction in Turkey reached its peak, where 2,846.2 km of lines were completed.
 Ever since the Turkish State Railways were formed in 1927, railways extended to eastern Turkey.
 A main line was to be constructed from Ankara to Erzurum, where it would connect with the broad gauge line to the Turkey/Soviet Union border built by the Russian Empire in 1916.
 Construction of the line started in 1924 (by the CFAB, TCDD took over in 1927) and reached Kayseri in 1927, Sivas in 1930 and Çetinkaya in 1936.
 The Eastern Express made its first run with the opening of the line to Çetinkaya.
 The railway finally reached Erzurum in 1939.
 In the same year the Eastern Express started operating from Haydarpaşa to Erzurum.
 By transferring to a broad gauge train in Erzurum, passengers could travel to Kars, the last Turkish city before the Soviet Union.
 In 1962, the broad gauge line from Erzurum-Kars-Akkaya was made standard gauge by the State Railways.
 The Eastern Express was extended to Kars in 1962.